 What is Swift?

 Swift is a framework for application development.
-Swift development is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. Swift can be used to develop applications in iOS, OS X, watchOS, tvOS and Linux platform applications.
+This framework development is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. Swift framework can be used to develop applications in iOS, OS X, watchOS, tvOS and Linux platform applications.
 Even though Objective-C was used to develop applications, Swift made it much more simpler and easier to develop.
 In 2014, Apple made Swift an alternative for Objective-C. Swift development has many advantages over Objective-C apart from being faster than Objective-C. Swift combines the performance, efficiency with the widespread development frameworks.

 Interesting Fact: Swift, rightly named after the Swift bird.
 The swift bird is among the fastest fliers.

 Due to its simplified syntax and grammar, Swift is easier to understand, which makes it easy to read and write.
 It uses less code to perform tasks and therefore, compared to other development frameworks, apps can be developed faster.

 Unlike Objective-C, Apple made Swift much more comfortable to scale the project with new features and with new members at any time during the development phase.